Modelling the prompt optical emission of GRB 180325A: the evolution of a spike from the optical to gamma-rays: Introduction

-According to the fireball model, when the outflow interacts with the circumstellar medium, a forward and a reverse shock are formed \citep{1993ApJ...405..278M,SP95}.
+According to the fireball model, the external shock is when the outflow interacts with the circumstellar medium forming a forward and a reverse shock \citep{1993ApJ...405..278M,SP95}.
 While the long-lasting ``afterglow" emission in wavelengths ranging usually from radio bands to X-rays is attributed to synchrotron radiation from the forward shock, the main observational signature of the reverse shock is typically a strong optical flash observable in the very early stages of the afterglow \citep[e.g.,][]{SP99,2000ApJ...545..807K,2015ApJ...804..105F}.
 This flash is due to synchrotron emission from the shocked ejecta and is typically expected to produce a single peak in the light curve \citep[e.g., see][]{2016ApJ...818..190F,2018ApJ...859...70F,2019ApJ...881...12B}.
 Bright emission requires a moderately magnetised ejecta.
 Optical flashes or flares are much less common \citep[e.g.,][]{kruhler09, li12} and typically not correlated with X-ray sharp peaks \citep[e.g.,][]{2015ApJ...803...10T}.

 In this paper, we present optical observations of GRB 180325A with the TAROT and RATIR ground-based robotic telescopes.
 These observations show strong optical flashes with two distinct peaks at $\sim50\;$s and $\sim120\;$s, followed by temporally extended optical emission.